1 Also I in the first year of Darius the Mede, even I, stood to confirm and to strengthen him.

 "Neither shall he regard the God of his fathers"

-The establishment by the Catholic Church of a doctrine of God previously unknown to Jews or Christians is a fact of history.
+The Catholic Church did establish a doctrine of God previously unknown to Jews or Christians. info

 "Nor the desire of women"

-This is evidently a reference to the celebacy doctrine of the Catholic clergy.
+This may refer to the practice of celibacy among the Catholic clergy.

 "But in his estate shall he honour the God of forces"